What is the Academic Leadership Institute?

 - Relatively new administrators

 - Faculty or staff who are considering administration as a potential career path

 - Faculty or staff who are interested in the topic of leadership in an academic setting

 - Rural campus employees are encouraged to apply; rural participants will be connected via audio conference system

-We typically receive about 40 applications for the twelve openings, and the quality of your responses can make a difference.
+We typically receive about 40 applications per year and the quality of your responses can make a difference in the number of participants accepted.
 If you are selected as a participant and find that you are unable to commit to the assigned readings and full meeting schedule, please notify the Office of the Provost immediately so that the opportunity can be extended to another interested applicant.